TRAILab/TRAILBot/voice_assistant/README.md

 ## 1.5.
 Run packages

-1. Open a new terminal and run chatbot
+1. Open a new terminal and run voice_assistant_node
    ```bash
    cd ~/ros2_ws